yuelongyu/Lima-tango-python/doc/index.rst

 This is the python Tango devices server by the ESRF team.

-This server provides a main device for the standard camera control, a camera specific device for the camera configuration and a set of "plugin" devices for extra operations or just to export some subset of interface.
+This server provides a main device for the standard camera control, a camera specific device for the camera configuration and a set of "plugin" devices for extra operations or just to provide some specific API for clients.

-Thanks to the Lima framework,  the control can be achieved through a common device as well as some features like calculations.
+Thanks to the Lima framework,  the control can be achieved through a common server and a set of software operations (Mask,Flatfield,Background,RoiCounter,PeakFinder...) on image as well.
 The configuration of the detector is done by  the specific detector device.
-At ESRF we decided to develop the Tango devices only in python language which implies that all the detector C++ interfaces have been wrapped to python modules.
+At ESRF we decided to develop the Tango devices only in python language which implies that all the detector C++ interfaces have been wrapped in python.

 Main device: LimaCCDs
 ----------------------

-**LimaCCDs** is the generic device and it provides a unique interface to control any of the supported cameras.
-One can find below the commands, the attributes and the proporties.
+**LimaCCDs** is the generic device and it provides a unique interface to control any supported cameras.
+One can find below the commands, the attributes and the properties.

 To run a LimaCCDs server you will need at least to configure the **LimaCameraType** property.
-This property will tell to the LimaCCDs server which camera you want to run,  then it will try to create the corresponding camera device (see the camera device chapter below for detailed list).
+This property is used by  the LimaCCDs server to create the proper camera device.
+Pleas refer a specific camera (e.g Basler) device chapter for further information.

 Property
 ''''''''
 ========================== =============== ====================== =====================================================
 Property name		   Mandatory       Default value          Description
 ========================== =============== ====================== =====================================================
+AccThresholdCallbackModule No              ""                     Plugin file name which manages threshold BufferMaxMemory		   No		   70			  The maximum among of memory in percent of the available RAM
+			   		   			  that Lima is using to allocate frame buffer.
-LimaCameraType		   Yes             N/A                    The camera type: e.g. Maxipix NbProcessingThread         No              1                      The max number of thread for processing.
+ConfigurationFilePath      No              ~/lima_<serv-name>.cfg The default configuration file path ConfigurationDefaultName   No              "default"              Your default configuration name IntrumentName		   No		   ""			  The instrument name, e.g ESRF-ID02 (**\***) LimaCameraType		   Yes             N/A                    The camera type: e.g. Maxipix MaxVideoFPS		   No		   30			  Maximum value for frame-per-second NbProcessingThread         No              1                      The max number of thread for processing.
-                                                                  Can be used to improve the performance when more than 1 task (plugin device) is activated AccThresholdCallbackModule No              ""                     Plugin file name which manages threshold ConfigurationFilePath      No              ~/lima_<serv-name>.cfg The default configuration file path ConfigurationDefaultName   No              "default"              Your default configuration name
+                                                                  Can be used to improve the performance when more than 1 task (plugin device) is activated TangoEvent		   No              False		  Activate Tango Event for counters and new images UserDetectorName	   No		   ""			  A user detector identifier, e.g frelon-saxs, (**\***)
 ========================== =============== ====================== =====================================================

+(**\***) Properties only used to set meta-data in HDF5 saving format.

 Commands
 '''''''''